-1. Students should able to evaluate & Compare investment proposals for Automation Projects.
+1. Students should be able to evaluate & compare investment proposals for Automation Projects.

-2. Students should be able to analyze & evaluate the performance of automated production lines based on
+2. Students should be able to analyze & evaluate the performance of automated production lines based on production time, production rate and efficiency of line.

-3. Students should able to design part delivery system and evaluate the performance of automated assembly
+3. Students should be able to design part delivery system & evaluate the performance of automated assembly lines.

-4. Students should be able to evaluate and select a suitable CNC/ Machining Centers for manufacturing a
+4. Students should be able to evaluate and select a suitable CNC / Machining Centers for manufacturing a particular component.

-5. Students should be able to use different codes & commands for preparing a CNC part programme and its
+5. Students should be able to use different codes & commands for preparing a CNC part programme and its execution.